michalislamp/Systems-Security-HRY413-/README.md

 ---

-## Diffie-Hellman Key Exchange
+## Elliptic Curve Diffie-Hellman Key Exchange

-The Diffie-Hellman Key Exchange is implemented as follows:
+The ECDH Key Exchange is implemented as follows:

 1. **Initialization**:
    In the main program, all variables are initialized using the `mpz_init` function from the `gmp.h` library.